-Choosing the perfect backpack for long term travels or a RTW trip is a serious decision, and one which can make a huge difference to your experience.
-Your backpack is your best friend while you’re away.
-So an uncomfortable, heavy or poorly made one could genuinely ruin your trip!
+Choosing the right backpack for long term travels or a RTW trip is a serious decision.
+Your backpack can be your best friend while you’re away – or your worst enemy.
+An uncomfortable, heavy or poorly made one could genuinely ruin your trip!

 Before I left for my first backpacking trip at the beginning of 2014, I did a ton of research.
 I also asked lots of other travellers in order to find the best backpack for me.
 Several years and multiple trips later, it’s still serving me brilliantly…

 Disclaimer – Mountain Warehouse sent me this bag free of charge in exchange for an honest review.
 This post also contains affiliate links, which means I’ll make a small commission if you purchase the bag based on my recommendation – without affecting the price you pay at all.

 Mountain Warehouse Backpack Review